Alhasbary/CTA/README.md

      python mini_chembl.py --data=chembl_32/chembl_32_sqlite/chembl_32.db --destination=input
      ```

-### Genrate the Compound-Target Activity (CTA) reference dataset
+### Create a Compound-Target Activity (CTA) dataset

-ChEMBL version 32.0, COCONUT version 1.0 datasets were utilized to create the CTA reference dataset.
+Create a Compound-Target Activity (CTA) dataset to be used as a reference dataset in similarity-based search techniques to identify potential targets.
+After downloading the COCONUT SMILES dataset (a tab-separated text file), rename the file to NPs_resource.smi.

-***This step was performed in advance using the default parameter values and does not need to be rerun unless users wish to change the default parameter options or use different datasets resource than ChEMBL version 32.0 and COCONUT version 1.0***
+***Note:*** The steps to create the CTA with default parameter options and datasets take approximately 12 hours to complete.
+Therefore, this step is performed once using the preferred parameter options and does not need to be rerun unless users wish to change the parameter options or use different datasets/versions than ChEMBL and COCONUT.

 - Inputs:
    - List of optional parameters.
-   - input: Full path to the data folder containing the NP recource list named "NPs_resource.csv" and the mini-ChEMBL database [Optional].
-The NPs_resource file must be a CSV file containing SMILES strings in a column named 'smiles' and compound IDs in a column named 'smiles_id'.
+   - input: Full path to the data folder containing the NP recource list named "NPs_resource.smi" and the mini-ChEMBL database [Optional].
+The NPs_resource file must be a tab-separated text file containing SMILES strings in the first column and compound IDs in the second column.
    - output: Full path to save the results [Optional].

 - Output:
-   - `CTA_dataset.csv`: Stores the CTA dataset.
+   - An updated version of the `mini_chembl.db` file, which includes the CTA dataset.

 - Usage:
    - For help: